inventiveacademy/interns-oct2018/README.md

 ## npm Commands
 > __WARNING:__

 > __Project is deployed.
-Removing and redploying will require a new endpoint url to be entered in the index.html!__
+Any new deployment will require a new endpoint url to be entered in the /client/src/client.js file!__

 To sync the local client/src directory with the s3 bucket, use this command in the client directory:
 ```